OpenAstroTech/OpenAstroTracker/Software/OpenAstroTracker ASCOM/README.md

-OpenAstroTracker ASCOM driver 0.1.3.1 RC1 : 2020-04-16
+OpenAstroTracker ASCOM driver 0.1.4b : 2020-04-18

-The first release candidate of the OAT ASCOM Driver.
-This is an early release candidate/beta, use at your own risk!
+This driver is still in a great deal of flux.
+Capacitor levels of flux.
+Use at your own risk!

 * History
 	* 0.1.3.0	2020-04-15		:		Initial release
 	* 0.1.3.1	2020-04-16		:		BUGFIX : Allow , as decimal separator where Windows regional settings use it.
+	* 0.1.4b	2020-04-18		:		CHANGE : Implement pulse guiding.

 * Arduino information
 	* Tested on Arduino Uno.
 No other variants of Arduino have been tested.
-	* Currently built for Version V1.6.25 of the Arduino Code (As of 2020-04-15)
+	* Currently built for Version V1.6.27 of the Arduino Code (As of 2020-04-18)
 	* Uncomment #define SUPPORT_SERIAL_CONTROL in Globals.h
 	* Leave #define DEBUG_MODE in Globals.h commented.